RAFTING and HIKING the GRAND CANYON

 Geology: entered the Middle Granite Gorge at mile 128.

 Bedrock Rapid: Mile 131, (6-8), drop 8’.
-The only rapid on the entire river not formed by debris flows from a creek, there is a large square chunk of rock in the middle left of the river.
-Most of the water goes left into this narrower portion with several sharp turns.
+The only rapid on the entire river not formed by debris flows from a creek is a large square chunk of rock in the middle, left of the river.
+Most of the water flows to the left into this narrower portion, which features several sharp turns.
 Curtis’s comment was “No good comes from going left”.
-Lee went left and as we were the first through the rapid, saw his misadventure unfold in front of us.
-Lee’s raft first became high-centred up on a huge flat rock on river left, was swept off it with the next wave and shot straight across the rapid to slam into a pocket in the side of the central rock.
-His boat immediately went vertical and Lee frantically tried to high side.
+Lee went left, and as we were the first through the rapid, we saw his misadventure unfold before us.
+Lee’s raft first became high-centred up on a vast flat rock on river left, was swept off it with the next wave and shot straight across the rapid to slam into a pocket in the side of the central rock.
+His boat immediately went vertical, and Lee frantically tried to high-side.
 The raft overturned and became wedged in the pocket.
 Lee didn’t appear for about 30 seconds.
-The raft, fortunately, finally came out of the pocket and was rescued.
+Fortunately, the raft finally emerged from the pocket and was rescued.
 One oar was missing and never found.
-The overturned boat was brought sideways next to a sand beach.
+The overturned boat was positioned sideways on a sandy beach.

-Righting a 2500-pound non-rigid raft is a very difficult task.
-3 ropes were tied to the frame on the outside.
+Righting a 2500-pound non-rigid raft is a challenging task.
+Three ropes were tied to the frame on the outside.
 Everything on the beach side of the raft prevents it from rolling over.
 With at least 16 people pulling with all their might, it was finally righted on the fourth attempt.
 Significantly, Lee’s boat was the only boat getting heavier as the trip progressed.
 He eventually filled 10 groovers and had all the garbage.

 Camp: Stone Creek – mile 132.6, river right.
 A big sand beach at least 150m long.